-CME Looks to Take on Binance and Coinbase, Could Launch Spot Bitcoin Trading: Report
+CME Looks to Take On Binance and Coinbase, Could Launch Spot Bitcoin Trading: Report

 - CME is one of the top bitcoin futures exchanges by open interest.

-Futures powerhouse Chicago Mercantile Exchange (CME) plans to offer spot bitcoin trading to clients as demand for the product mounts among market participants, as per an FT report Thursday.
+Futures powerhouse Chicago Mercantile Exchange (CME) plans to offer spot bitcoin trading to clients as demand for the product mounts among market participants, the Financial Times reported on Thursday.

 CME is already the top bitcoin futures exchange by open interest, while offshore, non-regulated Binance dominates the spot market.

-Note: UPDATE (May 16, 08:19 UTC): Adds Coinbase in sixth paragraph.